kernelorg-mirror/linux_kernel_git_tomba_linux/Documentation/driver-api/media/v4l2-subdev.rst

 controlled through GPIO pins.
 This distinction is only relevant when setting up the device, but once the subdev is registered it is completely transparent.

-Once te subdev has been registered you can call an ops function either
+Once the subdev has been registered you can call an ops function either
 directly:

 .. code-block:: c